kriegaex/MavenTestResources/README.md

 Please add this artifact as a dependency with `scope=test` to your project.

-In order to also get the right dependency versions please also import `de.scrum-master.test:test-bom` with `type=pom`, `scope=import` from the `dependencyManagement` section of your project.
+In order to also get the right dependency versions please also import `de.scrum-master:test-bom` with `type=pom`, `scope=import` from the `dependencyManagement` section of your project.

 See also [this test dependency BoM](https://github.com/kriegaex/MavenTestBom) and